-- Prerequisites: 2.0 GPA in academic classes and a 94% attendance
+- Academic Qualifications: Prerequisites: 2.0 GPA in academic classes and a 94% attendance

-- Being alert and aware of what’s going on around you (safety)
+- Be alert and aware of what’s going on around them (safety)

 - Climbing ladders and scaffolding

-- Exposure to loud noises and warm working conditions
+- Take exposure to cold and warm working conditions

-- Strong math skills and problem solving skills
+- Use math skills and problem solving skills to complete tasks

 |YOU HAVE TO APPLY!!